ImaginaryResources/Fireprint/README.md

 A thermal printer companion for [Firebot](https://github.com/crowbartools/Firebot), an open source Twitch bot.
 For the best compatability make sure the printer in use is listed [here](https://python-escpos.readthedocs.io/en/latest/printer_profiles/available-profiles.html).

+> [!NOTE]
+> Before trying this project make sure you can print a test page to your thermal printer and the appropriate drivers are installed.

 ## Running a command in CLI

 It is important to first test `fireprint.exe` to ensure it works as expected.